Exploring Large Language Model for Graph Data Understanding in Online Job Recommendations: Introduction

 Based on the above analysis, we explore the inclusion of graph data understanding in large language model-based recommendations for the first time.
-An efficient large language model named GLRec (Graph-understanding LLM Recommender) is proposed to optimize the recommended quality of job recommendation, which is fine-tuned with LoRa~\cite{hu2021lora} in our constructed instruction dataset for aligning the gap between pre-trained knowledge and actual recruitment domain.
+An efficient large language model named GLRec (Graph-understanding LLM Recommender) is proposed to optimize the recommended quality of job recommendation, which is fine-tuned with LoRa~\cite{hu2021lora} on our constructed instruction dataset for aligning the gap between pre-trained knowledge and actual recruitment domain.
 Especially, our exploration presents two valuable and important findings that largely influence the graph understanding strategy of LLM: (i).
 Different paths would present different weights for the model decision. (ii).
 The position bias of the order of path prompts brings unstable answers.
-For this issue, we carefully design path shuffling, adaptive path selector, and their hybrid path augmentation mechanism to alleviate the negative impact brings by different path prompts.
-Through extensive experiments on real-world recruitment datasets, we observe a significant performance gain through the development of LLM and its graph learning strategy.
-The main contributions could be summarized as follows: \begin{itemize} \item To our best knowledge, we are the first to implement the fine-tuned large language model as job recommender, which promotes matching accuracy via the semantic richness and massive knowledge of LLM. \item We propose the meta-path prompt constructor that leverages LLM recommender to understand behavior graphs for the first time and design a corresponding path augmentation module to alleviate the prompt bias. \item We conduct sufficient experiments on real-world recruitment datasets, and the experimental results and visualization cases show the superiority of our model. \end{itemize}
+For these issues, we carefully design path shuffling, adaptive path selector, and their hybrid path augmentation mechanism to mitigate the adverse effects posed by varying path prompts.
+The main contributions could be summarized as follows: \begin{itemize} \item To our best knowledge, we are the first to implement the fine-tuned large language model as job recommender, which promotes matching accuracy via the semantic richness and massive knowledge of LLM. \item We propose the meta-path prompt constructor that leverages LLM recommender to comprehend behavior graphs for the first time and design a corresponding path augmentation module to alleviate the prompt bias. \item We conduct sufficient experiments on real-world recruitment datasets, and the experimental results and visualization cases show the superiority of our model. \end{itemize}